flurdy/blog-k8s-flux/README.md

 # Blog on K8s with Flux

-* Host your own blog
+Running your own blog,
-* on Kubernetes
-* using gitops with Flux
+on your own Kubernetes cluster, managed with Flux, a gitops tool.

 ## Author

 * Ivar Abrahamsen
   * flurdy.com
   * twitter.com/flurdy

+## Date

+* Presented in June 2021.

 ### Presentation